the-markup/investigation-isp/README.md

     └── figures
 ```

-Internet service plans for each provider are stored in the `data/output/` directory.
+A [summary](https://github.com/the-markup/investigation-isp/blob/main/data/output/tables/table1_cities_ranked_by_categories.csv) of disparties for each city and provider across socioeconomic categories can be found in `data/output/tables/table1_cities_ranked_by_categories`.

-AT&T for example is found in `data/output/speed_price_att.csv.gz`.
+Address-level Internet service plans for each provider are stored in the `data/output/` directory, the file for AT&T is called `data/output/speed_price_att.csv.gz`.

 A data dictionary for this file:

 | column                      | description                                                                                                                                    |